mobileprint/android-print-sdk/README.md

 One of the first objects you need to create in order to use our print workflow is the `ImageAsset` object.
 It tells the print sdk what you want to print.
 You will need at least one but you can create as many as needed ([Multiple Assets](#multiple-assets)).
 You can use one of the following 3 methods to create the imageAsset.

+To load an ImageAsset from resources:
 ```java
 ImageAsset imageAsset4x6 = new ImageAsset(this, R.drawable.template4x6, ImageAsset.MeasurementUnits.INCHES, 4, 6);
 ```

+To load an image from storage:
 ```java
 ImageAsset assetdirectory = new ImageAsset(this, "oceanwave.jpeg", ImageAsset.MeasurementUnits.INCHES, 4, 6);
 ```

+To load an ImageAsset from an existing `Bitmap` object:
 ```java
 ImageAsset bitmapAsset = new ImageAsset(this, bitmap, ImageAsset.MeasurementUnits.INCHES, 4,5);
 ```